seifoueslati/Tawny/README.md

 UPS delivered the highest percentage of damaged packages at 11 percent, followed by Aramex at 10 percent and FedEx at seven percent.

-The key issues that all these businesses have in common are insucient driver,parcels and vehicle visibility, which leads to a poor understanding of the state of the shipments and contributes to their high damage rate.
+The key issues that all these businesses have in common are insuficient driver,parcels and vehicle visibility, which leads to a poor understanding of the state of the shipments and contributes to their high damage rate.
 Another issue that the clients found to be particularly frustrating is that the "tracking" application that